 Further differences between these two systems were sought experimentally.
-Firstly, reactivity towards a series of C-C multiple bonds were examined (Scheme 2).
-In the case of ethylene, compound 3 underwent formal [2+2]-cycloaddition to yield the dialuminacyclobutane compound 4, akin to the reactivity observed with 3si.15 Upon reaction with 1 equivalent of phenylacetylene clean formation of a single species by NMR spectroscopy was noted to occur to form compound 5.
-This is in contrast to reactivity of 3si where both [2+2]-cycloaddition (5si) and C-H activation were observed.
+Firstly, reactivity towards a series of C-C multiple bonds was examined (Scheme 2).
+In the case of ethylene, compound 3 underwent formal [2 + 2]-cycloaddition to yield the dialuminacyclobutane compound 4, akin to the reactivity observed with 3Si.
+15 Upon reaction with 1 equivalent of phenylacetylene, clean formation of a single species by NMR spectroscopy was noted to occur to form compound 5.
+This is in contrast to the reactivity of $3^{Si}$ where both [2 + 2]-cycloaddition (5Si) and C-H activation were observed.
 Varying the number of equivalents of phenyl acetylene (2:1 and 3:1 with respect to 3) did not result in further incorporation of phenyl acetylene into the complex even at elevated temperatures.
-However, compound 5 was found to decompose in solution to yield styrene (see Supporting Information Figure S37, 38).
-Monitoring a C6D6 solution of 5 showed this occurs intramolecularly, with the additional protons required to make styrene likely the result of C-H activation.
-In further support of an intramolecular C-H activation, addition of a hydrogen source e.g. dihydrogen, phenyl silane, pinacol borane or amine borane, failed to provide any notable increase in the rate of styrene formation.
-Unfortunately, attempts to identify the fate of resulting aluminium containing species were unsuccessful.
-It is proposed that initial [2+2]-cycloaddition occurs to form compound 5, followed by C-H activation of the iso-propyl groups of the Tipp ligand, as this was not observed with the analogous silyl complex.
-Intramolecular C-H activation of Mes\ ligand (Mes\ = 1,3,5-tri-tert-butylphenyl) has been previously observed by thermolysis of (Mes\)2AlH, whilst 1-germapropadiene which contains a Ge=C double bond supported by Tipp ligands, also undergoes C-H activation of the Tipp ligand.
+However, compound 5 was found to decompose in solution to yield styrene (see ESI Fig. S37 and S38†).
+Monitoring a C6D6 solution of 5 showed that this occurs intramolecularly, with the additional protons required to make styrene likely the result of C-H activation.
+In further support of an intramolecular C-H activation, addition of a hydrogen source, e.g. dihydrogen, phenyl silane, pinacol borane or amine borane, failed to provide any notable increase in the rate of styrene formation.
+Unfortunately, attempts to identify the fate of the resulting aluminium containing species were unsuccessful.
+It is proposed that initially [2] + 2]-cycloaddition occurs to form compound 5, followed by C-H activation of the iso-propyl groups of the Tipp ligand, as this was not observed with the analogous silyl complex.
+Intramolecular C-H activation of the Mes\ ligand (Mes\ = 2,4,6-tri-tert-butylphenyl) has been previously observed by thermolysis of (Mes\)2AlH,33 whilst 1-germapropadiene, which contains a Ge= C double bond supported by Tipp ligands, also undergoes C-H activation of the Tipp ligand.34

-Scheme 2.
-Reactivity of dialumene (3) towards C-C multiple bonds. (i-iii) Toluene, RT, 4 hrs
+Scheme 2 Reactivity of dialumene (3) towards C-C multiple bonds. (i-iii) Toluene, RT, 4 h.